tarantool/doc/doc/concepts/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An application role is a Lua module that implements specific functions or logic.
-You can enable or turn off a specific role for certain instances in a configuration without restarting these instances.
+You can enable or turn off a particular role for certain instances in a configuration without restarting these instances.

 This section describes how to enable and configure roles.
 To learn how to develop custom roles, see :ref:`application_roles`.